-Lifestyle Changes as Treatment of MDS
+Lifestyle Changes for MDS

 Certain forms of MDS cause a low white blood cell count and can make patients more susceptible to infections, which may be recurrent and potentially life-threatening.
 People with low white blood cells counts can reduce their risk of infection by adopting certain lifestyle choices, such as:

 - Frequent Hand Washing - Washing your hands frequently is key for removing harmful pathogens from the skin, and is especially important before meals and food preparation.
 People with MDS should wash their hands frequently using warm, soapy water to reduce their risk of infection.